 A low number indicates that you may have had trouble with paying bills in the past or that you have limited credit history available.
 A high number indicates that you’ve shown responsible bill paying and debt management over the years.

 Prospective landlords, employers, mobile phone companies, banks, credit card companies, and other lenders will rely on a credit score when deciding whether or not to accept an application from you.
 (They may also use additional information you provide them, which is not on your credit score, such as your salary and employment status.)
 A low credit score is viewed as risky – the lender will be less confident they’ll be paid back and may decline your application.
 A high number is viewed as safe, and the lender will be more likely to grant credit.

-In the UK there are three main credit reference agencies: Equifax, Experian, and Callcredit.
+In the UK there are three main credit reference agencies: Equifax, Experian, and Transunion (formerly CallCredit).
 They each have their own credit scoring system, which can be confusing as their ranking bands are not consistent.
 If you know your credit score, but aren’t sure if it is good or not, the following table outlines the credit score ranges for Equifax, Experian, and Callcredit.

-Sometimes your credit score category (i.e., good, fair, etc.) may vary across the different credit reference agencies.
-Sometimes your creditors may not report to all three credit reference agencies.
+Sometimes your credit score category (i.e., good, fair, etc.) will be different at each credit reference agency.
+This can happen if you creditors don't report to all three credit reference agencies.
 If this is the case, each credit agency will have different data on which to evaluate you.
-Additionally, there may be slight differences across the agencies because they each use their own, proprietary mathematical model to calculate your credit score, arriving at a different result despite using the same initial data.
+Additionally, there may be slight differences in how the agencies use this information because they each use their own, proprietary mathematical model to calculate credit scores.

 How Your Credit Score Affects You

 Your credit score will impact the financial products offered to you, in two ways:

 - The likelihood you're approved for a credit card, loan, mortgage, insurance policy, etc.

 - The interest rate you'll pay on successful applications